ruyimarone/bsky-list-utils/README.md

 # Blue Sky List Utils

 Some simple utilities to modify and interact with Bluesky lists and starterpacks.
-Tiny wrappers over [`atproto`](https://atproto.blue/en/latest/index.html)
+Tiny wrappers over [`atproto`](https://atproto.blue/en/latest/index.html), mostly here as simple usage examples for that library.

 ## Installing
 ```bash